There Is a Light That Never Goes Out: Release

 Due to a dispute between the Smiths and its record label Rough Trade Records after the group completed The Queen Is Dead, nine months passed after the release of "The Boy with the Thorn in His Side" before the group issued another single.
 Once the matter was resolved, Rough Trade owner Geoff Travis felt that "There Is a Light That Never Goes Out" should be the band's "comeback" record.
 Despite Travis's advocation of the song, Simon Goddard expressed doubt that the song's "explicit glamorisation of suicide" would have endeared it to daytime radio.
 Additionally, Johnny Marr was insistent that "Bigmouth Strikes Again" be the band's next single.
 Marr stated:

 Morrissey affirmed Marr's position, commenting, "We did want 'Bigmouth Strikes Again'.
 I suppose it should have been followed by 'There Is a Light That Never Goes Out' but by then we'd written 'Panic' and we were very eager to have it thrown out into the pop wilderness."

-Regardless, "There Is a Light That Never Goes Out" became the second Smiths song to top BBC Radio One disc jockey John Peel's Festive Fifty poll in his 1986 tally.
-The song was shortly thereafter included on the 1987 compilation album The World Won't Listen.
+Regardless, "There Is a Light That Never Goes Out" became the second Smiths song to top BBC Radio 1 disc jockey John Peel's Festive Fifty poll in his 1986 tally.
+The song was shortly thereafter included on the band's compilation album The World Won't Listen (1987).
 On 12 October 1992, "There Is a Light That Never Goes Out" finally received a single release by WEA to promote the ...Best II compilation.
 The song reached number 25 on the UK Singles Chart, making it their last UK Top 40 appearance to date.

-Reception
+Critical reception

-Music critics consider "There Is a Light That Never Goes Out" to be one of the Smiths' finest efforts.
+Music critics consider "There Is a Light That Never Goes Out" to be one of the Smiths' finest songs.
 Simon Goddard wrote, "In a straw poll among Smiths fans today, 'There Is a Light That Never Goes Out' would more than likely still come out victorious", which he credits to the "perfect balance" of Marr's compositional skills and Morrissey's lyricism.
 AllMusic's Tim DiGravina calls it "a standout among standouts from the Smiths' masterpiece third album, The Queen Is Dead."
-In 2014, NME listed "There Is a Light That Never Goes Out" as the 12th greatest song of all time.
-The website Acclaimed Music lists it as the 49th most acclaimed song of all time, and the 6th most acclaimed song of the 1980s.
+In 2014, NME listed "There Is a Light That Never Goes Out" as the 12th-greatest song of all time.
 In 2017, Rob Sheffield of Rolling Stone placed the song number one in his ranking of 73 songs by the Smiths.

-Marr commented on the song's enduring popularity, "I didn't realise that 'There Is a Light That Never Goes Out' was going to be an anthem, but when we first played it, I thought it was the best song I'd ever heard."
+Marr commented on the song's enduring popularity: "I didn't realise that 'There Is a Light That Never Goes Out' was going to be an anthem, but, when we first played it, I thought it was the best song I'd ever heard."